-Also, standard input for both scripts is connected to a system dependent file.
+Standard input for both scripts is connected to a system dependent file.
 Currently, for all systems this is /dev/null.

 Except for epilogue scripts of an interactive job, prologue.parallel, epilogue.precancel, and epilogue.parallel, the standard output and error are connected to output and error files associated with the job.

 For an interactive job, since the pseudo terminal connection is released after the job completes, the standard input and error point to /dev/null.

-For proloque.parallel and epiloque.parallel, the user will need to redirect stdout and stderr manually.
+For prologue.parallel and epilogue.parallel, the user will need to redirect stdout and stderr manually.